 A few seconds later, the phone rang.
 “Did you hear that Shaunie?” bellowed my father.
 “Absolutely fantastic!”
 Two nights later, Dad and I watched proudly as Billy Rohr was formally introduced to a national audience on Ed Sullivan’s celebrated Sunday night entertainment show on CBS.

 Unlike previous years when the eventual pennant winner had sprinted to the lead by mid-spring, the American League quickly turned into a veritable quagmire.
-As the season progressed, no team emerged from a pack whose leader changed virtually every day.
+Indeed, no team emerged from a pack whose leader changed virtually every day.
 While the defending World Champion Orioles eventually fell out of contention thanks to an unyielding series of injuries, the dangerous Minnesota Twins emerged as the most balanced squad in the league.

-As the season began to unfold, most baseball experts believed that the White Sox had the best pitching staff, while the Tigers possessed the league’s most prodigious offense.
+As the ’67 baseball year commenced, most baseball experts believed that the White Sox had the best pitching staff, while the Tigers possessed the league’s most prodigious offense.
 One last squad lingered near the top of the AL standings that spring like unhurried fog descending on a humid night – the youthful Red Sox.

 One afternoon after a particularly satisfying win, I began to look closely at the 1967 schedule that adorned my bedroom wall, next to a picture of my latest Boston sports hero, a certain crew cut-haired teenager named Robert Gordon Orr.
 When I observed that the Sox had a home game against the best team in the league, the feared Minnesota Twins, on the last day of the season, I scurried down to my father’s study.